openebs/mayastor-docs/migration-cstor-mayastor/replicateddb-restore.md

 When Velero performs a restore, it deploys an init container within the application pod, responsible for restoring the volume.
 Initially, the restore status will be `InProgress`.

 {% hint style="note" %}
-If your storage class was originally set to `cstor-csi-disk` because you imported this PVC from a cStor volume, the status might temporarily stay as `InProgress` until the process is completed.
+Your storage class was originally set to `cstor-csi-disk` because you imported this PVC from a cStor volume, the status might temporarily stay as **In Progress** and your PVC will be in **Pending** status.
 {% endhint %}

 ## Step 5: Backup PVC and Change Storage Class

-- Retrieve the current configuration of the PVC which is not in `Bound` status using the following command:
+- Retrieve the current configuration of the PVC which is in `Pending` status using the following command:

 ```
 kubectl get pvc mongodb-persistent-storage-claim-mongod-0 -o yaml > pvc-mongo.yaml